dmd-program/dmd-300-sp17/learning-outcomes.md

    1. Must upload a profile picture or produce an avatar
    2. Upload at least one project to the portfolio system and/or link to external professional portfolio websites.
    3. Add short personal statement and bio.

+Week 1-2

+* Review DMD 100 pathway document
+* project brief
+* Ideate
+* teach project plans:

+* project plans consist of:

+  * definition of project type
+  * example other projects of similar type
+  * Project Pipelines: suggested tools, assets, methodologies, and outcomes

+week 3

+* pitch and pitch feedback
+  * Design process and pipeline/workflow

+week 4

+Min viable product

+week 5-6

+group project due

+week 7 - 12

+* Project 1 brief

+week 13 - 14

+Students are provided a check-off document

+* Define capstone project
+  * Students will work as change agents to address a critical, real-world, local or global issue or challenge and work through the design process to complete a capstone project.